Skip to main content

 Knowing how to cook on the road is essential

-GSI Outdoors Pinnacle Backpacker Cookset pot full of boiling water.
+GSI Outdoors Pinnacle Backpacker Cookset Lifestyle

 Packing your mobile camp kitchen is one area that can quickly get out of control if you let it.
 It’s tempting to pack every conceivable pan, dish, utensil, opener, tool, and small appliance that you might need.
 But it’s best to keep it simple, and leave out anything that feels like a “just in case” item.
 Take only one of everything, focusing on items that can pull double- or triple-duty.
 A decent oversized mug, for example, works for soup, cereal, coffee, pasta, and more without the need to pack a separate vessel for each.
 Sporks are versatile and can replace a handful of utensils and other plasticware.
-Gerber’s latest is lightweight, indestructible, and non-corrosive.
+Gerber’s latest Compleat Multi-Fork is lightweight, indestructible, and non-corrosive.

 For the right camping cookware, we recommend two all-in-one sets.
 GSI Outdoors’ entire line of camp gear is ultra-portable and well-made.
 The Gourmet Kitchen Set 11 includes all the cookware — spoon, spatula, cutting board, scraper, whisk, and condiment containers — you need to cook almost any basic meal.
 The two-person Pinnacle Backpacker Cookset upgrade includes just about everything else.
 The compact nesting set features a two-liter pot, a Teflon-coated frypan, a strainer lid, insulated mugs with sip-through lids, bowls, and a folding pot handle.